tthinking/YDTR/README.md

-# YDTR: Infrared and Visible Image Fusion via Y-shape Dynamic Transformer (TMM 2022)
+# YDTR: Infrared and Visible Image Fusion via Y-shape Dynamic Transformer (IEEE TMM 2022)

 This is the official implementation of the YDTR model proposed in the paper ([YDTR: Infrared and Visible Image Fusion via Y-shape Dynamic Transformer](https://ieeexplore.ieee.org/document/9834137)) with Pytorch.